kadavka/ESG_data_analysis/README.md

 Companies are listed on the y-axis and their corresponding ESG Risk Scores on the x-axis.

--Cbre Group Inc A
+- Cbre Group Inc A
--Hasbro Inc
+- Hasbro Inc
--Keysight Technologies Inc
+- Keysight Technologies Inc

 These companies have scores ranging approximately from 7.0 to 11.0, denoting better ESG performance.